 Apple Desktop Bus (or ADB) is a bit-serial computer bus for connecting low-speed devices to computers.
 It was subsequently used on all Apple Macintosh machines starting with the Macintosh II and Macintosh SE, before it was replaced by USB.
 No machines being built today use ADB for device interconnection, but Powerbooks and iBooks still use ADB to interface with the builtin keyboard and trackpad.

-Apple ADB bus uses small 4 pin connector and the maximum lenght of the serial bus is 5 meters.
+Apple ADB bus uses small 4 pin connector and the maximum length of the serial bus is 5 meters.
 ADB bus can supply total of 200 mA of +5V power to the devices connected to it.
-If the devices take more then the overcurrent protection will shut down the power feed.
+If the devices draw more current than allowed, the overcurrent protection will shut down the power feed.
 Devices which connect to the ADB contain their own micro-processors, which handle both device routines and the ADB interface.
 There are 16 possible device locations available on the ADB.
 Each device can maintain up to four variable-size registers which may be read or written from the device over the ADB network using four available control commands.
 Physically, ADB cables are identical to S-Video cables.

 |1||ADB||Apple Desktop Bus|